photoprism/photoprism-contrib/scripts/Name-Faces/README.md

 ## Usage Examples

 Copy the script to your `photoprism` container, or place it in a mounted directory that is accessible from inside the container (such as the `storage` folder).
-Then, change to this directory and ensure the script is executable, e.g., by running `chmod 755 name-faces.sh`.
+Then, [open a terminal](https://docs.photoprism.app/getting-started/docker-compose/#opening-a-terminal), change to the directory where the script is located (e.g. `cd storage`), and ensure the script is executable (`chmod 755 name-faces.sh`).

 ### 1) Dry-run (default)
 ```bash